 Ladder stands are like the minivans of the deer woods.
 They’re functional and comfy; you just don’t want your buddies knowing you hunt from one.
 Personally, I’d rather bowhunt from a lock-on stand 20 feet in the air, or higher, than anywhere else.
-But for the past five years, I’ve found myself in a ladder stand more often than not.
+But for the past several years, I’ve found myself in a ladder stand as often as not.

 One reason why is because my wife, Michelle, bowhunts nearly as much as I do.
 She also prefers lock-on stands.
 But several years ago, she was involved in a car accident that left her with lasting hip damage.
 She’s had surgeries, injections, physical therapy, chiropractic work, you name it.
 She’s an elementary school teacher, on her feet all day, and mostly manages through it.
 It definitely could’ve been worse.
 But certain things—like swinging her legs into a lock-on—cause her a lot of pain, and that’s no fun.
 So we’ve made adjustments to our hunting strategy.

 We do most of our hunting on family ground that we’ve managed and hunted for years, and we’ve learned where our stands need to be.
 We have sets for every wind; stands on food plot edges and funnels, oak ridges and watering holes.
-Virtually all sets are ladder stands that are 15 to 18 feet high.
+Many of these sets are ladder stands that are 15 to 18 feet high.
 Just about anyone can get in and out of them quickly and quietly.
 They’re safe.
 And I must admit, compared to the floor space of the average lock-on, they’re pretty danged comfortable, too.
-A month into the 2018 season, Michelle and I have filled three doe tags between us, all from ladder stands, and watched numerous deer, bucks included, pass by oblivious to us.
-Last year, I arrowed my buck, a nice 10-pointer, from a ladder.
+Michelle has killed big bucks with her crossbow from 15-foot ladder stands the past two years in a row.
+I arrowed the 10-pointer in the photo above from one of those same stands a few years back, too.